Rehearsals (for a world we could live in)

 (Photo credit: Wayfinding with the common bean (Phaseolus vulgaris).
 Image: Luiza Prado de O. Martins and Dani Admiss.)

-We are delighted to share details of Radar’s new programme strand, Rehearsals (for a world we could live in), which will run for two years, 2024-2026.
-The programme explores practices of world building, or worlding, which enact and perform more just and liveable worlds, alongside the concept of the rehearsal, both in terms of a slow and committed practice of learning and working-towards, and also in reference to the concept of rehearsal in a Black feminist liberationist lineage: for example how Ruth Wilson Gilmore describes abolition, as life in rehearsal
+Our programme strand, Rehearsals (for a world we could live in) will run from 2024-2026.
+The programme explores practices of world building, or worlding, which enact and perform more just and liveable worlds, alongside the concept of the rehearsal, both in terms of a slow and committed practice of learning and working-towards, and also in reference to the concept of rehearsal in a Black feminist liberationist lineage: for example how Ruth Wilson Gilmore describes abolition, as life in rehearsal.

-The first three commissions stemming from this programme are to artists Dani Admiss & Luiza Prado, Nat Raha and Helene Kazan.
-In partnership with the Institute of Advanced Studies, we also hosted artist Cassie Thornton as a visiting fellow in November.
+In addition to the commissions stemming from this programme (below) we also hosted artist Cassie Thornton as a visiting fellow in November 2024.
 The Rehearsals programme launched with a series of events running from the 4-15 November 2024.

 The World is a Mill (TWM) is a pilot project bringing together artists and communities collaborating in recipe mapping and food sharing workshops, community cooking, and peer learning.
 Together with Radar, Admiss and Prado will develop TWM towards a long-term project, initially rooted in the Midlands and expanding to encompass further partnerships.